 Most cameras allow you to video chat, record video, and record still images.
-Some also provide HD (highdefinition) capability, apps for gaming, or facial recognition software like Windows Hello.
-See Securing your computer and information on page 41 for details about using Windows Hello.
+Some also provide HD (high-definition) capability, apps for gaming, or facial recognition software such as Windows Hello.
+See Securing your computer and information on page 43 for details about using Windows Hello.